 Cluster 5: Understanding Excess

-With this objective in mind, we are establishing five research clusters that build on overlapping areas of research interests of network members and foster new directions of research in the field.
+With this objective in mind, we are establishing a series of research clusters that build on overlapping areas of research interests of network members and foster new directions of research in the field.
 Each cluster is led by 2-3 co-ordinators and network members are invited to affiliate themselves with the clusters of their choice (any number).
 Clusters have a mandate to pursue research activity around their theme, but this activity might take many different forms depending on the interests and wishes of cluster members.
 In the first instance, co-ordinators will shape and drive this activity, but other members of each cluster can become more actively involved as appropriate.